chop-dbhi/harvest-site/_posts/2013-11-13-using-your-data.md

 ## Model Your Data

 Once your database is connected, you'll need to generate Django models for your data.
-If you're data is already in the database, you can use `python bin/manage.py inspectdb`, which you can read about in the [Django docs](https://docs.djangoproject.com/en/1.5/ref/django-admin/#inspectdb).
+If your data is already in the database, you can use `python bin/manage.py inspectdb`, which you can read about in the [Django docs](https://docs.djangoproject.com/en/1.5/ref/django-admin/#inspectdb).

-If you're data is not already in a relational database, you might choose to write Django models for your data manually and then write a Python script to extract your data from its current location, transform it as needed, and load it into the database you are using for Harvest (this process is called ETL).
+If your data is not already in a relational database, you might choose to write Django models for your data manually and then write a Python script to extract your data from its current location, transform it as needed, and load it into the database you are using for Harvest (this process is called [ETL](http://en.wikipedia.org/wiki/Extract,_transform,_load)).
 Look for a future post with a detailed walk-through of this process.
 You can start by looking at the [Django model reference](https://docs.djangoproject.com/en/1.5/topics/db/models/).

 After defining your models, you need to tell Harvest which model you want to use as the basis of your queries by defining `MODELTREES` in your `global_settings.py` file.
 Read about this setting in the [ModelTree docs](http://modeltree.harvest.io/ref/settings.html) and look for a future post about advanced ModelTree configuration.